 command button.

-That’s it.
-The browser shortcut link of that website will be created on your Windows desktop.
+The shortcut link of that site will be created on your Windows desktop.
 You can also rename the shortcut and enable the checkbox to Open as a window option.

 A similar option to create a shortcut link will also be available on other web browsers running on Windows.